voodooEntity/gits/DOCS/INDEX.md

 # Documentation Overview
+The following documentation should include all necessary information to start working with GITS while also providing a look into the possibilities the project provides.

 While GITS is a very flexible tool, the documentation can be split into the following five topics.
 It is recommended to read them in the proposed order.

 1. [Instance handling](INSTANCES.md)